Funeral Pre-Planning Workshop

 Alpha is an opportunity to explore life and the Christian faith over food, an engaging video, and a small group discussion.
 Alpha is open to all—parishioners and guests!
 Millions of people have tried Alpha in 169 countries, and the course has been translated into 112 different languages.

 We have offered the Alpha series a number of times at St. Stephen.
-The dates for the 2019-2020 academic year have not yet been determined.
+We are in the process of determining whether Alpha will be offered in the fall/winter of 2019.

 We ask for your prayerful support for the Alpha leaders and participants: